ertugrulcetin/ClojureNews/README.md

 ## Contributing

-Feel free to jump in if you don't mind digging around.
-Anyone interested in contributing should check out the issues page for ideas on what to work on.
+Feel free to jump in if you don't mind digging around, you can check out the issues page for ideas on what to work on.

 ##Requirements